Jim Sclavunos: 2007–2012: Grinderman, Bad Seeds, and Faustian Pact

-2013-2019
+2013–2019

 In February 2013 Nick Cave and The Bad Seeds released Push the Sky Away (Bad Seed Ltd) and toured the album extensively around the world.
 At the end of their North American stint, a stripped-down version of the band (including Sclavunos on drums) recorded the album Live from KCRW, which was released that same year.
 Sclavunos begins his collaboration with Australian musician and performance artist Michaela Davies on a composition utilizing EMS to create involuntary movement in performing musicians.
 The piece entitled "FM-2030" (and dedicated to the Futurist philosopher of the same name) premiered at the Sydney Opera House in 2013.
 In 2014 Axels & Sockets (The Jeffrey Lee Pierce Sessions Project) is released with the featured track "Nobody’s City" mixed by Sclavunos, a duet with Iggy Pop and Nick Cave, with guitar by Thurston Moore.
 More touring ensued for Nick Cave & The Bad Seeds.

 2016 saw the release of the Nick Cave and the Bad Seeds documentary One More Time with Feeling, as well as the band’s 16th studio album Skeleton Tree.
 Sclavunos is reunited with Truus DeGroot (recording as Plus Instruments) recording drums for 3 tracks on her 2016 Signal Through the Waves album while on tour with her in São Paulo, Brazil.
 Extensive international touring with Nick Cave and the Bad Seeds followed the 2017 release of their Lovely Creatures: The Best of Nick Cave and the Bad Seeds, culminating in the release of Distant Sky (Live in Copenhagen), both the concert film and the EP of the same name featuring excerpts from the film.
 Ghosteen, a double album from Nick Cave and the Bad Seeds released in October 2019.

-2020-present: Bad Seeds hiatus and continuing solo work
+2020–present: Bad Seeds hiatus and continuing solo work

 Following the COVID-19 pandemic, Sclavunos has released multiple singles, starting in January 2021 with "Holiday Song", and continuing in April 2022 with a cover of Bob Dylan's "Lay Down Your Weary Tune".
 He also confirmed that he was working on a solo album prior to the pandemic, and that it would be coming soon.
+Also in the works is a collaborative album with Nicole Atkins; a lead single, "A Man Like Me" was released in 2019, with the album tentatively being released in 2023.